-Applicants must provide a letter of support to confirm their faith membership from their minister or faith leader.

-- 8. Home address is the primary parental address which will be used in applying the admission criteria.
+- 5. Catechumen means a member of the catechumenate of a Catholic Church and is a person who is receiving instruction in preparation for baptism.
+This must be evidenced by a certificate of reception into the order of catechumens. - 6.
+Eastern Christian Church includes Orthodox Churches, and must be evidenced by a certificate of baptism or reception from the authorities of that Church.
+Those who have difficulty obtaining written evidence of baptism or reception should contact the Diocese who will decide how the question of baptism or reception is to be resolved and how written evidence is to be produced in accordance with the law of the Church. - 7.
+Children of other Christian denominations means children who are members of a Church or religious community that practises Trinitarian baptism recognised by the Catholic Church.
+Applicants must provide a baptismal certificate or where child baptism is not practised, a letter confirming their church membership from their minister or faith leader. - 8.
+Children of other faiths means children who are members of a religious community that does not fall within the definitions above.
+Applicants must provide a letter of support to confirm their faith membership from their minister or faith leader. - 9.
+Home address is the primary parental address which will be used in applying the admission criteria.
 This means that, when stating the choice of school, the parental address at the time of application should be given.
 The address of childminders or other family members who may share in the care of the child must not be used as the home address.
-Documentary evidence may be requested. - 9.
-Sibling includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same address as the applicant. - 10.
-A parent means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child (having care of a child means that the child lives with and is looked after by that person).
+Documentary evidence may be requested. - 10.
+Brother or sister means a child who lives as a brother or sister in the same house, including natural brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, or the child of a parent's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling.
+It also includes natural brothers or sisters where the child for whom the school place is sought is not living in the same family unit at the same address as that sibling. - 11.
+Parent means all natural parents, any person who is not a parent but has parental responsibility for the child, or who has care of the child (having care of a child means that the child lives with and is looked after by that person).